How to Become a Learning and Development Officer

 As a beginner wanting to start a career path in learning and development, it’s necessary to have both a degree and work experience in the industry.
 Relevant experience employers will look for is the ability to show skills such as leadership abilities and excellent organisation.
 Voluntary work and summer internships within human resources is an excellent place to start when looking to gain work experience that will help you secure employment within learning and development.

-Having experience in a business work environment, such as as a training administrator will give you an excellent foundation to build upon your skill set.
+Having experience in different business work environments, such as as a training administrator will give you an excellent foundation to build upon your skill set.
 Before becoming a learning and development officer it is necessary to have gained either three or four years worth of experience in another administrative role such as assistant training officer.

 Skill Set Required for an L&D Officer